Brlom/fooDash/README.md

 ### Installing Viro Media on your device

-You will need to have the Viro Media app installed on your device in order to test your code.
+You will need to have the Viro React app installed on your device in order to test your code.

 Go to the app store on your device, search for 'Viro Media' and download to your device.